Get out of chronic wrist pain and get your life back

 6 months or longer??

-If you answered yes to any of these, you could be facing a long wrist tendonitis recovery that takes months or even years if you don’t start taking the RIGHT action.
+If you answered yes to any of these, you already know you could be facing a long wrist tendonitis recovery that takes months or even years if you don’t address the ROOT of the problem.

-These include: rest, ice, compression, ergonomic desk equipment, wrist braces, NSAIDs such as ibuprofen, and corticosteroid shots.
+You've already tried rest, ice, compression, ergonomic tools, wrist braces, and anti-inflammatories such as ibuprofen.

 You may have tried all of these and more.
 But you’re still in pain.